 When you order promotional products, you want to be sure it counts.
 Some people order hundreds of dollars worth of premiums so it is important to know what you are going to get.
+Here is how to get logo embroidered to promote your business.

 1. When is embroidery good to use?